-Summary of Key Performance Indicators
+Summary of Key Performance Indicators for the First 15 Years of Program

-Project Key Performance Indicator Priority A: Ensure a Safe, Reliable Water Supply A2 Water Conservation Rebates and Programs 1.
-Award up to \$1 million per year toward specified water conservation program activities, including rebates, technical assistance and public education within the first seven (7) years of the Program.
+Project Key Performance Indicator Priority A: Ensure a Safe, Reliable Water Supply A1 Pacheco Reservoir Expansion Provide a portion of funds, up to \$10 million, to help construct the Pacheco Reservoir Expansion Project.
+A2 Water Conservation Rebates and Programs Award up to \$1 million per year toward specified water conservation program activities, including rebates, technical assistance and public education within the first seven (7) years of the Program.
 A3 Pipeline Reliability Install four (4) new line valves on treated water distribution pipelines.